tejas141414/PRODIGY_WD_01/README.md

-# PRODIGY_WD_01

-Project Title: Interactive Fixed Navigation Menu:
+# 🌐 Interactive Fixed Navigation Menu

-Description:
-This project implements a modern, fixed-position navigation menu using HTML, CSS, and JavaScript.
-The menu remains visible at the top of the page, dynamically changes style when the user scrolls, and provides hover effects for enhanced interactivity.
-It is responsive, visually appealing, and suitable for professional web applications or portfolios.
+A modern and responsive fixed-position navigation menu built using **HTML**, **CSS**, and **JavaScript**.
+This project demonstrates how to create an elegant navbar that stays visible while scrolling, changes its appearance when the page is scrolled, and adds hover effects for better user experience.

+---

+## 🚀 Features

+- ✅ Fixed navigation bar
+- ✅ Smooth scroll and transition effects
+- ✅ Style change on scroll
+- ✅ Hover animations on menu items
+- ✅ Responsive design for mobile screens
+- ✅ Clean, professional UI